JustinMBrown/movidius-NCS-tutorial/README.md

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda/extras/CUPTI/lib64
 ```
-I recommend adding all of the exports you encounter to your .bashrc file, which can be found in your home directory.
+I recommend adding all of the export commands you encounter to your .bashrc file, which can be found in your home directory.
 ```
 cd ~
 Sudo nano .bashrc